Kansas Do Not Resuscitate (DNR) Form

 Signing Requirements

-A DNR requires the signatures of the patient (or another individual at their direction), one witness, and the patient’s attending physician (or the PA).[1]
+A DNR form requires the signatures of the patient (or another individual at their direction), one witness, and the patient’s attending physician (or the PA).[1]

 If the patient has chosen to receive treatment through prayer or other spiritual means from a member of their church or religion, then the physician’s signature is not required.